Sayonara Wild Hearts: Development

 Simogo had developed several narrative-based mobile games prior to Sayonara, including Year Walk and Device 6.
 According to studio lead Simon Flesser, they "wanted to make something that was a little more gut than brain", and began brainstorming ideas.
 An early idea was a sketch of a woman wearing a mask inspired by the teddy girl fad of the 1950s, which they grew out into an experience involving traveling through a dreamscape on motorcycles inspired by the tarot.
 They initially thought that the music for the game should be surf music, but as they were prototyping the game, they had a playlist of pop music on, which Flesser said immediately set the tone they wanted for the game; artists that inspired the soundtrack included Sia, Chvrches and Carly Rae Jepsen.
 The game's score was composed by Daniel Olsén and Jonathan Eng, with vocals by Linnea Olsson.
-While most of the compositions are original, the soundtrack also incorporates portions of Debussy's "Clair de lune".
+While most of the compositions are original, the soundtrack also incorporates portions of Debussy's "Clair de lune" and "Rêverie".

 Controls for the game were important to Simogo, as they had a general philosophy that their games could be played by those that did not normally play video games.
 They looked back to classic arcade games to consider their control schemes to come up with simple gameplay elements that only had the player manipulating the character with a joystick or through a touchscreen, and a single button press for certain actions, such as jumping or performing fighting moves.
 With the latter button mechanic, they found this allowed them to include the visual indicators on screen to help let players know the right time to perform these actions, enabling the various choreographed fighting sequences in some levels.
 Mechanics of some elements were pared down to keep interactions with movement and this button press as simple as possible.

 Queen Latifah was a last-minute addition as the game's narrator.